renaissance-publishing/renaissance/content/chapters/12-combat.md

 ### Ranged Attacks

-  - Ranged Attacks: ranged attacks (projectile weapons, thrown weapons and some powers) use the rules for *attacking a target*, with the following addition:
+Ranged attacks (projectile weapons, thrown weapons, and some powers) generally use the same rules as other types of attacks, with a few additions.

-      - Range: ranged attacks have range categories: you are in a given range category if your distance to the target is the listed distance or less.
-Each range category has a modifier, which applies to the attack test:
+#### Range

+Ranged attacks have **range increments**; they are given below, with their associated penalty.

 - short: no modifier
 - medium: -10
 - long: -20
 - extreme: -30

-      - base ranges for throwing things:
+Most weapons and powers will list their ranges.
+The categories are often given in order, separated by slashes.
+For example, "Range: 50m/100m/150m/200m" would mean that *short range* is up to 50m, *medium range* is up to 100m, *long range* is up to 150m, and *extreme range* is up to 200m.

+You can use the following guidelines for thrown attacks, adjusted for the weight and aerodynamics of the projectile:

 - short: up to 5 meters
 - medium: up to 15m
 - long: up to 30m
 - extreme: up to 45m

-          - adjust for weight, aerodynamics of object
+#### Scatter

-      - Scatter: ranged attacks may scatter.
+Ranged attacks that miss may **scatter**.

+We provide a certain amount of flexibility in determining scatter; mainly, it just needs to be random and reasonable.
-          - You may choose from the following methods for determining scatter.
+GMs may use one of the following methods for scatter, or invent their own:

 - Method 1: roll 2d10.
-One d10 indicates the scatter direction
-            (there are 8 adjacent squares, so discard 9 and 10 results), the other the distance (in meters).
+One d10 indicates the scatter direction (with 1 being north, and counting around; for a square grid, there are 8 adjacent squares, so discard 9 and 10 results), and the other the distance (in meters).
 - Method 2: with a physical table, roll 1d10.
 The result is the distance in meters, and the direction the dice is pointing indicates the scatter direction.

-          - Scatter is mainly a concern when the weapon also has the Blast property; you usually don’t worry about where an arrow scatters to.
+Scatter is mainly a concern when the weapon also has the Blast property; we usually don’t worry about where an arrow scatters to.

+#### Point-Blank Attacks

-      - Point-Blank Attacks: making a ranged attack at point-blank range (that is, against a target in an adjacent space) gets a -20 penalty.
+A ranged attack against a target at point-blank range (that is, against a target in an adjacent space) suffers a -20 penalty.

-      - Ammunition
+#### Ammunition

-          - Projectile weapons (like bows) require ammo.
+Projectile weapons (like bows) require *ammunition*.

-          - We include access to common ammunition in the price of the weapon, and we assume that a character has enough ammunition that they will not run out under normal circumstances (which is to say, we do not track in detail how much ammo a character is carrying or has used).
+For most weapons, we don't track *common ammunition*; that is, they do not need to purchase ammunition separately, or keep track of how much they have and how much they have used.
+We assume that ammunition is readily available enough that characters can always have *enough*.

-          - Uncommon ammunition — ammunition that is made of special materials, that is expensive, that is magical, or that is otherwise special — is purchased separately and tracked.
+We do, however, track *special ammunition*; this includes ammunition that is made of special materials, that is expensive, that is magical, or that is otherwise unusual.
+It must be purchased separately, and must keep track of it as they expend it.

+Additionally, some unusual weapons have costly or unusual ammo, and this must be also be purchased and tracked separately.
+(If a weapon's normal ammunition has to be tracked, it will say so in its rules.)

+#### Reloading

-          - Most projectile weapons can be reloaded; the weapon’s description will specify what kind of action is required to reload the weapon (or that it cannot be reloaded, should that be the case).
+A weapon's description will specify what kind of action is required to reload the weapon (or that it cannot be reloaded, should that be the case).
+Some weapons don't require a *discrete* action to be reloaded; *readying* an arrow, for example, is part of making an attack with a bow.

 ### Touch-Only and Indicate-Only Attacks